fix

 • External Third-Party: Ran by an independent auditing company to validate that your company is conforming to a set of standards, such as the SOC standards.

-Understanding SOC 1 vs SOC 2, Type 1 vs Type 2
+Understanding the Difference Between SOC 1 and SOC 2 Reports, Type 1 and Type 2

 "The SOC standard is updated regularly to adjust to the fast-moving industry."